PokeAPI/ditto/README.rst

 `http://bulbapedia.bulbagarden.net/wiki/Ditto_(Pokemon)`

+This repository contains:
-This repository contains a copy of the JSON data generated from `PokeAPI`_ based on `Veekun’s data`_.
-It also contains a small server script to serve the data in the same form as PokeAPI, and a crawler script to harvest the data from an instance of PokeAPI.
+ - a static copy of the JSON data generated from `PokeAPI`_ based on `Veekun’s data`_
+ - a PokeAPI schema generated from the above data
+ - a script to serve the data in the same form as PokeAPI
+ - a script to crawl an instance of PokeAPI to regenerate the data
+ - a script to analyze the generated data and produce a JSON Schema

 Usage
 -----